andrjb/netatracker/README.md

 # netatracker
-A simple Discord bot that pulls the current NETA/ERG price from the ErgoDEX API.
-Can be used as sidebar bot and can send current price in a message on command.
+A simple Discord bot that pulls data from ErgoDEX, Sundaeswap and BlockFrost.
+This bot can display NETA and cNETA prices, show the live stake in the LISO pools and creates a table with all prices in form of a "stickied post".
 ## How to use
 The bot answers on the following commands:
 * !neta -> neta/erg price from ErgoDEX api